 During Glenn Beck’s time at Fox, Patti Ann was his news anchor, appearing daily on his 5pm show, seen by up to 3 million viewers a day.
 Glenn typically kept her on camera long after her updates ended, putting her in the role of “straight-man sidekick.”

-For several years Patti Ann Browne was a frequent guest on Red Eye, Fox’s irreverent late-night talk show.
-This cult favorite features a variety of comedians, actors, politicians and Fox anchors, who are encouraged to show their edgy side and put a comedic, outrageous spin on the day’s news.
+For several years Patti Ann Browne was a frequent guest on Red Eye with Greg Gutfeld, Fox’s irreverent late-night talk show.
+This cult favorite featured a variety of comedians, actors, politicians and Fox anchors, who were encouraged to show their edgy side and put a comedic, outrageous spin on the day’s news.

-After graduating, Patti Ann Browne joined WLIM Radio (1580 AM) on Long Island as morning-drive news anchor/producer, writing and delivering newscasts every half hour during the weekday morning commute.
+After graduating college, Patti Ann Browne joined WLIM Radio (1580 AM) on Long Island as morning-drive news anchor/producer, writing and delivering newscasts every half hour during the weekday morning commute.

-Looking to gain network affiliate experience, she headed next to WSJV-TV 28 in South Bend, Indiana.
-As Michigan Bureau Chief, Patti Ann anchored a Michigan segment every evening on the ABC affiliate’s newscast, following World News Tonight with Peter Jennings.
+Patti Ann headed next to WSJV-TV 28, the ABC affiliate at the time in South Bend, Indiana.
+As Michigan Bureau Chief, Patti Ann anchored a Michigan segment each night during the evening newscast, following World News Tonight with Peter Jennings.

 While working full-time at News 12, Patti Ann also occasionally filled in as morning-drive news anchor on WBAB-FM (102.3), bantering with DJ Bob Buchman on this popular Long Island rock radio station.